Mortgage Terminology and Definitions

 Is a mortgage in which the interest rate is adjusted periodically based on a pre-selected index.
 Also sometimes known as the renegotiable rate mortgage, the variable rate mortgage or the Canadian rollover mortgage.

 On an adjustable rate mortgage, the time between changes in the interest rate and/or monthly payment, typically one, three or five years, depending on the index.

 Means loan payment by equal periodic payment calculated to pay off the debt at the end of a fixed period, including accrued interest on the outstanding balance.

-Is a interest rate reflecting the cost of a mortgage as a yearly rate.
-This rate is likely to be higher than the stated note rate or advertised rate on the mortgage, because it takes into account point and other credit cost.
-The APR allows home buyers to compare different types of mortgages based on the annual cost for each loan.
+Is an interest rate reflecting the cost of a mortgage as a yearly rate.
+This rate is likely to be higher than the stated note rate or advertised rate on the mortgage because it takes into account point and other credit costs.
+The APR allows home buyers to compare different types of mortgages based on the annual cost of each loan.

-An estimate of the value of property, made by a qualified professional called an "appraiser".
+An estimate of the value of a property, made by a qualified professional called an "appraiser".

 A local tax levied against a property for a specific purpose, such as a sewer or street lights.

 The agreement between buyer and seller where the buyer takes over the payments on an existing mortgage from the seller.
 Assuming a loan can usually save the buyer money since this is an existing mortgage debt, unlike a new mortgage where closing cost and new, probably higher, market-rate interest charges will apply.